Need to talk? Call 1800 882 436.

 • the palate (roof of the mouth) becoming pushed up and narrow

-Positive reinforcement is the best way to help your child to stop thumb sucking, as well as support, encouragement and reminders.
 Noticing when they haven't been sucking their thumb, and pointing out how 'grown up' they are, is a way to be positive.
 It also becomes easier when the child realises that they want to stop sucking their thumb.

-Here are some strategies for helping your child to stop thumb sucking:
+Here are some strategies for helping your child to stop thumb sucking.

 These strategies may also help your child to stop using a dummy.